-There are numerous methods of transferring ownership in a practice: complete sale; associateship leading to complete sale; associateship leading to partnership and eventual buy-out; seller becomes the associate; delayed buy-out; sale of a portion of a practice; merger; sale of charts.
-There are pros and cons for each of these methods.
-The starting point is for the seller to decide how much longer he plans on working and whether he intends to cut back during that time frame.
+There are numerous methods of dental practice transitions: complete sale; associateship leading to complete sale; associateship leading to partnership and eventual buy-out; seller becomes the associate; delayed buy-out; sale of a portion of a practice; merger; sale of charts.
+There are pros and cons for each of these types of dental practice transitions.
+The starting point is for the dental practice sale is to decide how much longer he plans on working and whether he intends to cut back during that time frame.
 If the time frame is less than two years, then in most cases the complete sale is the method of choice.

 The answer depends on a number of issues.
 If the situation is a general, solo practice, the answer would be no in most cases.
-If the practice is large enough to support more than one doctor or if it is a specialty practice, then the answer might be yes.
-Practices can be successfully transferred without the buyer working in the practice beforehand.
+If the dental practice is large enough to support more than one doctor or if it is a specialty dental practice, then the answer might be yes.
+Successful dental practice transitions can occur without the buyer working in the practice beforehand.
 If there is going to be an associateship phase, the details of the eventual transaction should be negotiated upfront (preferably even before the associateship begins).

-DSO’s have become a significant factor in the dental market.
+DSO’s (dental support organizations) have become a significant factor in the dental market.
 They have been buying up practices across the county.
-Although they might offer a higher price, there are a number of factors to consider.
+Although they might offer a higher price, there are a number of factors to consider if you want to sell to a DSO.
 Some of the price will probably be held back until the seller completes the transition.
 A portion of the price may be paid over a number of years based upon future productivity.
 Some of the price may be paid in the company stock.
 The seller usually has to commit to staying for at least one and in most cases two to three years.
 DSO’s are often times not interested in purchasing the real estate and they require more due diligence and documentation.
-Thus, a seller has to consider all these factors if thinking about selling to a DSO.
+Thus, a seller has to consider all these factors before selling to a DSO.
+Talk to a dental practice broker before considering selling to a DSO.

-For the buyer, in most cases there are no taxes to be paid.
+The tax consequences of selling a dental practice differ between buyer and seller.
+For someone buying a dental practice, in most cases there are no taxes to be paid.
 The buyer is looking for write offs.
-Generally, the entire purchase price can be written off.
+Generally, the entire dental practice purchase price can be written off.
 Supplies are an immediate expense, equipment can be written off over five to seven years, or expensed via IRS 179 in the year of purchase.
 The intangible assets (the goodwill can be subdivided into restrictive covenant and patient records as well) are a fifteen year write off.
 Therefore, the objective of most buyers is to classify as much of the price as possible into tangible assets.
 The seller will pay taxes on any of the profit from the price.
 For equipment, there is no tax up to the basis, ordinary income up to the original cost and capital gain over the original cost.
 For the intangible, goodwill and patient records are taxed at capital gain rates and the restrictive covenant is taxed at ordinary rates.
 C corporations have the additional tax complication of a tax at the corporate level and then the personal level.
 In these situations, goodwill should be classified as personal to get it out of the corporation.
 As with any tax issues, check with your tax advisor before proceeding with any transaction.

 Both seller and buyer each should have their own attorney.
 In most cases the seller’s attorney should prepare the initial set of documents which will be reviewed by the buyer’s attorney.
-In a complete sale, the primary document is the Agreement of Sale (also referred to as an Asset Purchase Agreement).
+In a complete dental practice sale, the primary document is the Agreement of Sale (also referred to as an Asset Purchase Agreement).
 In a buy-in, there may be five (on average) documents: Stock Purchase; Stock Redemption; Shareholder’s; Employment Contracts for each partner.
-The attorneys generally should become involved once the business aspects of the transaction have been agreed upon.
-Choose an attorney who has some experience in dental practices (or at least in business sales).
+The attorneys generally should become involved once the business aspects of the dental practice purchase have been agreed upon.
+Choose an attorney who has some experience in dental practice transitions (or at least in business sales).
 The fee will be based upon an hourly rate and each transaction differs in the amount of time it takes to be completed.
 Check with your accountant and colleagues for referrals.
-If you are using a broker, he should be able to refer you to an attorney.
+If you are using a dental broker, he should be able to refer you to an attorney.